0800 0584558 Appointment

 What are the potential risks or complications of breast reduction?

 There are always potential risks and complications associated with surgery.
 Complications are rare but can occur.
-The main complications of breast reduction surgery include:
+With a breast reduction Cheshire & Manchester patients can sometimes encounter the following complications:

 Bleeding